FLOSSBOKORG/FLOSSBOK/foss-development-principles-and-processes/release/maintaining-multiple-release-lines.md

 After the 1.1.x line is more stable, the 1.0.x line can be cut.
 This can be announced in 1.1.x release announcement, or in a separate announcement.
 But no matter way you use, you need to let users know so that they can make upgrade decisions accordingly.

-Some projects set a window of time during which they pledge to support the previous release line.
-In an open source context, "support" means accepting bug reports against that line, and making mainte- nance releases when significant bugs are found.
-Other projects don't give a definite amount of time, but watch incoming bug reports to gauge how many people are still using the older line.
-When the percent- age drops below a certain point, they declare end of life for the line and stop supporting it.
+Some projects still have a time window in which they previous release lines are still maintained, which means that they still accept bug reports and making maintenance releases when significant bugs are found.
+Other projects don't give this kind support for previous lines anymore, but they watch incoming bug reports to calculate how many people are still using the older line.
+When the percentage drops below a certain point, they will cut that line.

-For each release, make sure to have a target version or target milestone available in the bug tracker,
-so people filing bugs will be able to do so against the proper release.
-Don't forget to also have a target called "development" or "latest" for the most recent development sources, since some people — not only active developers — will often stay ahead of the official releases.

 ## Security Releases